FreeCAD/FreeCAD-library/README.md

 so users can easily change their dimensions.
 In the file properties of each .FcStd file, the author should also be mentioned, and the license information if available.

+**Note**: Please DO NOT use accented characters in your file names, thanks!!!

 If you are interested in contributing to this library on a more long-term basis, please ask for write access to this repository on this FreeCAD forum thread: http://forum.freecadweb.org/viewtopic.php?f=19&t=4205